CJSatnarine/Computer-Science-OOP-Game/README.md

-OOP assignment for Computer Science class.
+This project was an assignment to prove my understanding of Object Oriented Programming for Computer Science class.
+The assignment was submitted on the 31st of January, 2023.

+I have no plan on what this game is, I was just adding random things as I coded along.

 # Movement:
 - W moves up.